Search results

 Date: 01/01/2026 Location: Other

-This outcome improvement activity on diagnosing melanomas, enables doctors to review and enhance their current practice for patients who may benefit from this condition.
+This outcome improvement activity relates to coronary artery disease and enables doctors to review and enhance their current practice for patients with this condition.
 The activity will guide you to compare and measure your management of three patient cases prior to, and after applying evidence-based guidelines to patient cases.
 Guides, tools and templates are provided as you work through this activity.
 At the completion of this activity, you are asked to reflect and measure your improved patient management and outline systemic changes you may have implemented into your clinical practice.

 8.5 Outcome measurement hours